wiseman/webflight-traffic/README.md

 ### Where the traffic is

+This plugin can use two possible sources to get locations of nearby
+aircraft: an ADS-B receiver, or planefinder.net.
+The recommended way to use the plugin is with an ADS-B receiver.

+#### ADS-B

 Some aircraft (lots in Europe and Australia, some in the U.S.) broadcast their GPS coordinates and other info using a scheme called [ADS-B](http://en.wikipedia.org/wiki/Automatic_dependent_surveillance-broadcast).